Driven Gaussian quantum walks

 The central moments of such correlations form a matrix of moments, which is given from the input as

 where ``$\circ$'' denotes the Schur (i.e., element-wise) product of matrices; see Appendix \ref{App:MomentTransform} for the derivation.
-Whenever $M$ exhibits a negative eigenvalue, nonclassical photon-number correlations are identified \cite{VW06,A12book}, which can only happen if $V\neq0$ holds true.
-For example, in Fig. \ref{fig:PDCCoin} (bottom, left), we applied this approach with $\min\{\mathrm{eig}(M)\}$ to assess quantum correlations between the output photon number of a single PDC coin.
+Whenever $M$ exhibits a negative eigenvalue, nonclassical photon-number correlations are identified \cite{VW06,A12book}, which can happen only if $V\neq0$ holds true.
+For example, in Fig. \ref{fig:PDCCoin} (bottom, left), we applied this approach, $\min\{\mathrm{eig}(M)\}$, to assess quantum correlations between the output photons of a single PDC coin.

 It is important to emphasize that nonclassical correlations are not accessible via first-order terms, $\langle\hat n_i\rangle$, that are typically focused on in coherent and linear walks to probe first-order interference.
 By contrast, higher-order auto- and cross-correlations, e.g., $\langle \hat n_i^2\rangle$ and $\langle \hat n_i\hat n_{i'}\rangle$, form the basis to infer quantum interference at one and between multiple outputs.